jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 ### Looping Approaches

-We can make use of the following looping techniques to solve a problem using the multiple pointer approach.
+We can make use of the following looping techniques to solve an algorithmic problem using the multiple pointer approach.

 - double nested for loops
 - single while loop with multiple pointers defined